mrrobeson/Project-3---Conference-App/README.md

-App Engine application for the Udacity training course.
+Google App Engine application for the Udacity training course.
+This application serves up a web api for tracking conferences and conferenc sessions.
+Users may login with authentication and create conferences, sessions within conferences, and track sessions they wish to attend.

 ## Products
 - [App Engine][1]